 The number of good bars and restaurants in Lublin has proliferated in the last five years, so much so that you’ll find it hard to make a choice where to go in and around the Rynek.
 16 Stołow (16 Tables) does a fine job of pretending to be in a much bigger city, and its refined and elegant surrounds are matched by an eclectic European menu including everything from English style fish and chips with mushy peas to roasted fillet of duck with orange sauce.
 A great place to try Polish cuisine is Old Pub.
 Less of a pub than a regal dining experience, this place serves up ‘staropolska’ (old Polish) cuisine in sumptuous surrounds, and it won’t cost you a king’s ransom.
 Nearby, Magia sprawls over several rooms and out into a summer garden, each area beautifully decorated.
 Fresh and tasty ingredients are used to create an imaginative European-influenced menu.
 To complete the Jewish-tour experience, try Mandragora, one of the finest kosher restaurants in Poland, whose menu includes all manner of mouth-watering Jewish specialities.
 For cheap and tasty eats, Zadora serves up bumper-sized pancakes for less than 5 Euro (15zl).

 Lublin’s nightlife scene is no match for Warsaw’s and Krakow’s, but in and around Krakowskie Przedmiescie in the new town, there are a cluster of bars where you can hang out and party till dawn if you so wish.
 Try Kwadrat for a few local brews in relaxed surrounds with a bit of blues music and friendly locals for company, or Czarna Owca (The Black Sheep), complete with an English red phone box, Murphys and Guinness on tap, great for any Anglophiles or homesick Brits.
-Caxmafe, with its vibrant orange and yellow walls and upbeat music, brings a splash of colour to Lublin, Club Koyot features live music, often of the rock variety, most nights, and the spacious Klubokawiarnia Archiwum is a great place to go and meet some young Lubliners, as it’s slap-bang in the middle of studentville.
-Back in the Old Town, try Grodzka 15 for some locally-produced fine ale (made on the premises) or Ceska Pivnicefor some Czech brews in Czech-style wooden clad surrounds.
+Caxmafe, with its vibrant orange and yellow walls and upbeat music, brings a splash of colour to Lublin, whilst the spacious Klubokawiarnia Archiwum is a great place to go and meet some young Lubliners, as it’s slap-bang in the middle of studentville.
+Back in the Old Town, try Grodzka 15 for some locally-produced fine ale (made on the premises) or Ceska Pivnice for some Czech brews in Czech-style wooden clad surrounds.

 At the moment, Lublin does not have an international airport, but this situation is set to change, with a new airport slated to be open in time for the Euro 2012 Championships next year.
 Until then, the closest airport is Warsaw, 3 hours away by train.
 Lublin is well connected to all the major cities in Poland by frequent trains and buses, and is a regional transport hub for Lubelskie.
 Krakow is 5 hours distant, and Lviv in Ukraine (another Euro 2012 city) about the same.